Skip to main content

 Alignment

-This project aligns with our ambitions to make the city centre a destination for work, leisure, tourism and investment, key to our sustainable development goals:
+These improvements align with our ambition to make the city centre a destination for work, leisure, tourism and investment, key to our sustainable development goals:

-• Promote the city as a safe destination, including incentives to use public transport and supporting the #BristolTogether campaign.
+• Promote the city as a safe destination, including incentives to use public transport.
 SDG: 11.2

 A adult person on a bike with graffiti in the background